Open Source Cybersecurity Tools You Need to Know About in 2024

 Overview and Key Features: TheHive is a scalable, open-source security incident response platform designed to help security teams collaborate on incident investigations.
 Key features include case management, task assignment, and powerful search capabilities.

-Use Cases and Applications: TheHive is used to manage and coordinate incident response efforts, ensuring efficient and effective handling of security incidents.
+Use Cases and Applications: TheHive manages and coordinates incident response efforts, ensuring efficient and effective handling of security incidents.

 Cortex:

 Overview and Key Features: Cortex is an open-source, scalable analysis engine that allows analysts to automate the analysis of observables (e.g., IP addresses, domain names, URLs, etc.).
-Key features include integration with TheHive and the ability to run multiple analyzers simultaneously.
+Key features include integration with TheHive and running multiple analyzers simultaneously.

-Use Cases and Applications: Cortex is used to automate and streamline the analysis process during incident response, enhancing the efficiency of security operations.
+Use Cases and Applications: Cortex automates and streamlines the analysis process during incident response, enhancing the efficiency of security operations.

 4. How to Implement and Integrate These Tools